jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Coevolution/Coevolution.rst

 Game Strategy Development:
 --------------------------

 * In a chess game, two populations are evolved concurrently - one playing as white and the other as black.

-The strategies of one population are tested against those of the other, driving evolutionary progress.
+* The strategies of one population are tested against those of the other, with individuals in each population representing different chess strategies.

 * As strategies in one population improve, they serve as a stronger selection pressure for the other population.